Environmental Studies Program

 ES233f Environmental Policy A comprehensive and interdisciplinary introduction to the process and challenges of developing, implementing, and evaluating environmental policy.
 The roles of costs and benefits, uncertainty and risks, science and technology, and attitudes and ethics are explored.
 Historic and contemporary case studies are used to examine major institutions and actors, laws and regulations, incentives and enforcement approaches, and their role in addressing our nation's most pressing environmental problems.
 Students complete a semester-long research assignment.
 Prerequisite: Environmental Studies 118.
 Four credit hours.
 Nyhus

 ES234s International Environmental Policy Examines how communities, nations, and international organizations govern the use of natural resources including water, land, forests, fisheries, and the global climate.
 Through case studies and international environmental treaty analyses we will develop an understanding of global environmental issues; explore complementarities and tradeoffs among local, national, and global approaches to environmental governance; highlight the environmental justice implications of various resource management regimes; and assess the effectiveness of policies to address major environmental problems.
 Prerequisite: Environmental Studies 118.
 Four credit hours.
-I. Reynolds
+I. Instructor

 [ES240] Microbes in the Environment Listed as Biology 240.
 Three credit hours.
 N.